 25 years to 29 years $5,000

 **Longevity payments to Supervisor E. McDermott will not be subject to standard payroll deductions.
 Such deductions will be paid by the authority.

 5.1 Normal Work Week

-The normal work week shall be five days of seven or eight hours each, in accordance with past practice, within the period commencing 12:01 a.m.
-Monday and ending at midnight on Sunday as assigned, with a one-hour, non-paid meal period each day between 11:00 a.m. and 2:00 p.m. as assigned.
+The normal work week shall be five days of eight hours each, in accordance with past practice, within the period commencing 12:01 a.m.
+Monday and ending at midnight on Sunday as assigned, with a one-half or one-hour, non-paid meal period each day between 11:00 a.m. and 2:00 p.m. as assigned.